pingleware/evm-opcodes/README.md

 ### CALL

 # PRESSPAGE ENTERTAINMENT INC dba PINGLEWARE Contributions

-This repository caught my attention and brough back pleasant memories of Electronics class at the community collecge for designing the instruction set for a TTL microprocessor which was commonly referred as the SAP in 1980.
-Why not implement a EVM TTL microprocessor using these opcodes?
+This repository caught my attention and brough back pleasant memories of Electronics class at the community college for designing the instruction set for a TTL microprocessor which was commonly referred as the SAP in 1980.
+Why not implement a EVM TTL microprocessor using these opcodes using the SAP-1 board at [https://github.com/pingleware/SAP-1](https://github.com/pingleware/SAP-1) which is based on Ben Eater's TTL bradboard computer.

 First step is recalling past memories and creating a architecture plan.